 Residential Rent Relief Grant Scheme

 The State Government is making available $30 million for grants of up to $2,000 for Western Australian private residential tenants who lost their jobs due to the COVID-19 coronavirus pandemic on or after 20 March 2020 (this eligibility criterion also includes a reduction of 75 per cent or more of their after-tax income, and includes if they are self-employed, a sole trader, a casual worker or a contractor), and are facing financial hardship.

 Please read all information on this page before attempting to submit an application

 Before you can apply for the Residential Rent Relief Grant Scheme, you must meet the eligibility criteria.
-You do not need to provide any documentation in support of your initial application however, at any time you may be asked to prove what you declare in your application.
+At any time you may be asked to prove what you declare in your application.
 This means that you will need to ensure you have evidence to support your application in case it is requested.

-Due to the expected high demand for grants which will be individually assessed, we anticipate the processing of applications may take some time.
-Your patience is appreciated as our team works as quickly as possible to process applications.
+Your patience is appreciated and our team will work as quickly as possible to process applications.
 The time taken varies as the team makes sure eligibility requirements are met - complicated applications, or incorrect or incomplete applications, may take longer to be assessed.

 Terms we use on this page